Albuquerque Balloon Festival, New Mexico 6 Days

 DAY 5

-Keep exploring Santa Fe or visit any spots you missed.
+Keep exploring Santa Fe or visit any places you missed..

 Return later in the day to Albuquerque.